-7. Emergency Medical Treatment Act - TEX.
+8. Emergency Medical Treatment Act TEX.
 HLTH. & SAF.
 CODE § 773.008 - In certain limited circumstances involving emergency situations, consent to medical treatment does not have to be given, it is implied.
-Hospital emergency rooms could not function if consent had to be secured beforehand.

-Emergency treatment of minors - Consent is also implied for the treatment of a minor who is suffering from what reasonably appears to be a life-threatening injury or illness (even if they can communicate) if the minor's parents, conservator, or guardian is not present.
+Hospital emergency rooms could not function if consent had to be secured beforehand reasonably appears to be a life-threatening injury or illness (even if they can communicate) if the minor's parents, conservator, or guardian is not present.
 TEX.
 HEALTH & SAFETY CODE § 773.008(3).